 Below is an image of the oatmeal we used for this recipe - Hamlyns Scottish Oatmeal which was sourced from our local Co-op supermarket [UK].

-If you can't find medium oatmeal, or an oatmeal which states on the packaging that it is suitable for baking, then simply use steel-cut oatmeal, pinhead oatmeal or Irish oatmeal.
+If you can't find medium oatmeal, or an oatmeal which states on the packaging that it is suitable for baking, then you can use steel-cut oatmeal, pinhead oatmeal or Irish oatmeal.
 The texture of the biscuits will be slightly more coarser but they will still be tasty.

 Alternatively, add the steel-cut oatmeal to a blender or grinder and pulse a few times to get a finer texture.
 Its important to know that although medium oatmeal may be ground, it is not the same as oat flour as the texture is still little bits of oatmeal.

-These vegan parkin biscuits have all the flavours of traditional parkin cake, they are rich with treacly syrup and oaty like a British hobnob biscuit, and perfectly spiced with ginger and cinnamon.
-Each biscuit is crisp on the outside and softer on the insides but packed with delicious rustic textures of oatmeal.
-The flavours and textures will continue to tastily develop as they sit in the biscuit tin.
-If you love parkin cake or gingerbread cake you'll love these tasty wee vegan biscuits which are perfect for the festive season.
+These Parkin biscuits have all the flavours of traditional Parkin cake, they are rich with treacly syrup and oaty like a British hobnob biscuit, and warmly spiced with ginger and cinnamon.
+They are crisp on the outside and softer on the insides with the rustic textures of oatmeal.
+The flavours and textures will continue to develop as they sit in the biscuit tin.
+If you love parkin cake, gingerbread cake, or ginger nut or hobnob biscuits then you'll likely like these tasty biscuits.

 ***please note: for US measurements click the 'US customary button' within the recipe and the measurements will switch to tablespoons, cups, and ounces.***